 A number of health benefits are attached to participating within walking football with improvements noted in players blood pressure and mobility.
 It is not all about the health benefits as walking football also offers huge social benefits.
 Participants can meet new people, avoid becoming isolated, interact with individuals and small groups and attend first team matches together.

 Our Walking Football Group meets every Friday afternoon at the Lynch Centre, Dundee between 14.00-15.00 with each session £3.

-Our Seniors Club meet on the last Tuesday of every month in the Billy Steel Lounge.
-This group is hosted by Dundee Legend Ally Donaldson, we have a guest speaker and also deliver a quiz throughout the session.
+Our Seniors Club meet monthly in the Billy Steel Lounge.
+We have a guest speaker, question & answer session and a general chat on all things Dundee FC.
 If you are interested in attending our seniors club and you would like to join our mailing list please contact us at [email protected]

 This extensive programme offers fun filled football coaching within the school environment where participants can develop both individual and team skills.
 Each week our coaches are given a theme for delivery leading to maximum player development and enjoyment.
-Our sessions run throughout Dundee and also extend to Kirriemuir and Fife.
-A list of sessions can be found under the ‘School Football’ tab.
-All players who attend sessions will receive a match ticket to watch Dundee at Dens and receive another special gift from DFC In The Community Trust.
+Our sessions run throughout Dundee and also extend to Angus and Fife.
+A list of sessions can be found under the ‘whats on’ tab.
+All players who attend sessions will receive a match ticket to watch Dundee at Dens Park.

 Our holiday camps are run in partnership with Leisure and Culture Dundee and Dundee United Community Trust.
 These camps are delivered during Easter, Summer and October holidays across multiple venues with additional session also available for school in-service days.
 All camps include player and mascot visits from both clubs.